Tuesday, June 24, 2025

 Ken Tomaro

-Ken Tomaro is a writer living in Cleveland Ohio whose work reflects everyday life with depression.
-His poetry has appeared in several online and print journals and explores the common themes we all experience in life.
-Sometimes blunt, often dark but always grounded in reality.
+Ken Tomaro is a writer living in Cleveland, Ohio, whose work reflects everyday life with depression.
+His poetry has appeared in several online and print journals, exploring the common themes we all experience in life.
+Sometimes blunt, often dark, but always grounded in reality.

 Please be supportive and kind in your comments.